TIBCOSoftware/snappydata/docs/howto.md

 }
 ```

-You can check the status of the job using the job id listed above:
+**Check Status**: You can check the status of the job using the Job ID listed above:

 ```
 bin/snappy-job.sh status -lead hostNameOfLead:8090 --job-id 321e5136-4a18-4c4f-b8ab-f3c8f04f0b48
 ```

-Refer to the [Building Snappy applications using Spark API](./jobs) section of the documentation for more details.
+Refer to the [Building Snappy applications using Spark API](programming_guide.md#building-snappydata-applications-using-spark-api) section of the documentation for more details.

 <a id="howto-splitmode"></a>
 ## How to Access SnappyData store from an Existing Spark Installation using Smart Connector

-SnappyData comes with a smart connector for Spark applications to work with the SnappyData cluster from any compatible Spark cluster (you can use any distribution that is compatible with Apache Spark 2.0.x).
+SnappyData comes with a Smart Connector that enables Spark applications to work with the SnappyData cluster, from any compatible Spark cluster (you can use any distribution that is compatible with Apache Spark 2.0.x).
 The Spark cluster executes in its own independent JVM processes and connects to SnappyData as a Spark data source.
 This is no different than how Spark applications today work with stores like Cassandra, Redis, etc.

-For more information on this mode, refer to the [deployment](deployment#snappydata-smart-connector-mode) section of documentation
+For more information on the various modes, refer to the [SnappyData Smart Connector](deployment#snappydata-smart-connector-mode) section of the documentation.

 **Code Example:**
 The code example for this mode is in [SmartConnectorExample.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/SmartConnectorExample.scala)

-**Configure a SnappySession**
+**Configure a SnappySession**:
 The code below shows how to initialize a SparkSession.
 Here the property `snappydata.store.locators` instructs the connector to acquire cluster connectivity and catalog meta data, and registers it locally in the Spark cluster.

 ```